 Garth’s class job for the week is line leader, but as he leads the class to lunch, he leans into a classroom to wave hello to a friend.
 The teacher tells Garth that he has lost the privilege of being line leader for the day and temporarily gives that responsibility to another child.
 Later, she checks in with Garth to make sure he remembers and understands the expectations for walking in line.

-This type of logical consequence is used when a teacher believes that a child needs a way to calm down and recover self-control.
+This type of logical consequence, which is known in middle school as “Space and Time,” is used when a teacher believes that a child needs a way to calm down and recover self-control.
 The consequence is that the child moves to a pre-established place in the classroom, takes time to regroup, and then rejoins the class once he or she has calmed down.
 Teachers use time-out to keep minor misbehaviors—intentional and accidental—from escalating and becoming disruptive, and to give children opportunities to practice strategies they’ve learned for regaining self-control.
 Because many children have experienced punitive uses of time-out, it’s important for teachers to explain that “in this class, time-out simply gives us the time and space we all sometimes need to get ourselves in check when we begin to lose our cool.”

 Mark disrupts a math lesson by calling out answers without raising his hand.
 The teacher sends him to the time-out place.
 In the minute or two he spends there, Mark calms down using self-calming techniques the class has learned, and then returns to his regular seat.

 - Keep everyone safe

 - Preserve the child’s dignity

 - Get the child back to productive learning as soon as possible

 - Help children see how their behavior their own and their classmates’ learning